This post may contain affiliate links. As an amazon associate, I earn from qualifying purchases. See my full Disclosure Policy for details.

 It’s something new using a good ol’ classic recipe!
 Whether you’re looking for a quick and easy lunch, a satisfying dinner, or a party-friendly option, these Grinder Salad Subs are a great choice.
 I hope you enjoy it!

-For this Grinder Salad Subs recipe, you’ll need …
+For this Grinder Salad Subs recipe, you will need …

 Ingredients